-(i) If the non-Federal entity does not submit all reports in accordance with this section within one year of the period of performance end date, the Federal awarding agency must report the non-Federal entity's material failure to comply with the terms and conditions of the award with the OMB-designated integrity and performance system (currently FAPIIS).
-Federal awarding agencies may also pursue other enforcement actions per § 200.339.
+(i) If the recipient does not comply with the requirements of this section, including submitting all final reports, the Federal agency must report the recipient’s material failure to comply with the terms and conditions of the Federal award in SAM.gov.
+A Federal agency must use the Contractor Performance Assessment Reporting System (CPARS) to enter or amend information in SAM.gov.
+Federal agencies may also pursue other enforcement actions as appropriate.
+See § 200.339.

 Post-Closeout Adjustments and Continuing Responsibilities